cs2620-pr/wire-protocols-grpc/notebook.md

 #### 2. Changes to Client and Server Structure
 **Client:**
-- Instead of directly managing socket connections, the client now calls remote procedures defined in the `.proto` file.
+- Instead of wrestling with socket connections, our client now makes simple RPC calls defined in our `.proto` file.
-- Message passing follows a structured RPC request/response model.
+- Message passing follows a nice, structured request/response pattern.
-- Streaming messages can be used for real-time interactions (e.g., bidirectional streaming for chat messages).
+- We could have used streaming for real-time interactions, but didn't get to implement that in our timeframe.

 **Server:**
-- No longer needs to handle raw socket connections or custom JSON parsing.
+- No more dealing with socket management or custom JSON parsing headaches.
-- Implements gRPC service methods as defined in the `.proto` file.
+- Just implements the service methods we defined in the `.proto` file.
-- Can support multiple clients via gRPC's built-in concurrency management.
+- Multiple clients are handled automatically by gRPC's concurrency management.

 #### 3. Session Management Differences

-In our socket-based implementation, user sessions were tied directly to socket connections:
+In our socket implementation, sessions were tied directly to socket connections, which was fragile:

 ```python
 def handle_client(self, client_socket: socket.socket):